Space week day 3: Is there gender equality on Mars?

 Brain and mental health

-Some brain-related conditions, like anxiety, PTSD, and neurodegenerative diseases, also differ in prevalence between the sexes.
+Some brain-related conditions, like anxiety, PTSD, and neurodegenerative diseases, also differ in frequency between the sexes.

 In space, these differences could influence how male and female astronauts respond to the demanding environment of microgravity and isolation.
 And having read the blog yesterday about mental health in space, you know it's super important.

-Too few female astronauts means too little science
+Too few female astronauts means too little knowledge

 Since very few astronauts so far have been female, very little is known about how space flight affects the sexes differently.